petegilb/yellowtail/README.md

 # yellowtail

 Cross-platform SDL3 project.
 Used as a playground and to learn to code games without an engine as well as learn more about rendering and C++.
 All dependencies are fetched and built from source via CMake `FetchContent`, so no system packages are required.
-Builds on Windows (MSVC), Linux, and macOS from a single `CMakeLists.txt`.
+Builds on Windows (MSVC), Linux, and macOS from `CMakeLists.txt`.

+Right now it's got an editor and a game target.
+The editor will be used to create scenes and the game will house all game info.
+Both access engine, but the engine doesn't access the game or editor object.
+They both inherit from an interface called Application.

 ## Build

-**Windows: use the MSVC toolchain, not MinGW.** DirectX Shader Compiler (pulled in transitively by SDL_shadercross) has no working MinGW build path.
-Its `MSSupport` module relies on `<windows.h>` types being force-included through MSVC's PCH machinery, and its non-Windows shim (`dxc/WinAdapter.h`) is gated on `!_MSC_VER`, not `!_WIN32`.
-A MinGW build gets neither and fails with hundreds of "`BOOL` / `HANDLE` / `HRESULT` does not name a type" errors.
-In CLion: **Settings, Build, Execution, Deployment, Toolchains, + Visual Studio** (needs Visual Studio Build Tools or full VS installed), move it to the top so it's the default, then in **Settings, Build, Execution, Deployment, CMake** delete existing profiles and add fresh Debug/Release profiles using the Visual Studio toolchain.
-Blow away `cmake-build-*/` before reconfiguring.

-Open the project in CLion - it'll configure into `cmake-build-debug/` and `cmake-build-release/` automatically.
-Build/run via the toolbar, or from a terminal:
+**Windows: use the MSVC toolchain, not MinGW.** DirectX Shader Compiler (pulled in by SDL_shadercross) has no working MinGW build path

 The build produces two executables that share a common `engine` static library: `ytail_game` (the game) and `ytail_editor` (the editor host).
 Build and run whichever you want: